 Christchurch born and educated, Bevan Killick is a chartered accountant, a chartered insurance practitioner (UK) and a chartered member of the Institute of Directors.

 During his professional career, Bevan held senior positions in the Lloyd’s Insurance Market for 12 years.
-Now based back in Christchurch, Bevan is a professional director where his roles include being a Public Trust Board Member and an Advisory Trustee of the Pacific Development and Conservation Trust.
+Now based back in Christchurch, Bevan is a professional director where his roles include being Chair of the Defence Employer Support Council and an honorary Captain in the Royal New Zealand Navy.